 Change of Major Information

 Students wanting to declare a major, change their major, add additional majors, or drop a major must submit a change of major application online through Student Access.
-Students may submit a change of major application AFTER they have completed all pre-requisites.
-Grades must be posted for any pre-requisite courses before a change of major application will be reviewed.
+Students may submit a change of major application AFTER they have completed all change of major requirements.
+Grades must be posted for any change of major requirement before a change of major application will be reviewed.
 If grades are not posted, the change of major application will be denied.
-The student may submit a new application once they have completed the pre-requisites.
+The student may submit a new application once they have completed the change of major requirements.